Fibroid Symptoms

 You can use this quick navigation list to learn more about a specific type of symptom:

-Fibroid Symptom Relief
+Fibroid Symptom Reliefin Los Angeles

 Can Fibroids Cause Heavy Bleeding?

-Heavy menstrual bleeding is the most common symptom reported by women with uterine fibroids [1].
+Yes, heavy menstrual bleeding is the most common symptom reported by women with uterine fibroids [1].
 Bleeding abnormalities are not exclusive to uterine fibroids and may indicate another condition, but women with a diagnosis of uterine fibroids report bleeding problems 2-3 times more frequently than women without a diagnosis of uterine fibroids [2].

 Bleeding abnormalities caused by uterine fibroids include [2]: